NiklasErath/Roomy/docs/index.md

 Perfect for families, roommates, or any shared living or collaboration setup, this app eliminates the hassle of managing group finances and grocery lists.
 Save time, avoid misunderstandings, and make group collaboration smooth and efficient.

 Stay organized, stay balanced, and focus on what matters most—your group.

-# Instructions

-To run the App on your phone, download and install the APK located in the APK Folder in the root directory.

-To access the OpenAI Recipe Feature with your own API key add this line in your gradle.properties file

-OPENAI_API_KEY="yourkey"

-Clean, Sync and Rebuild the Project